mdshihabuddin01/simple-ms-with-apigw/docs/kubernetes-deployment.md

 of `auth-service-application-setvice`. prometheus scraps metrics from `/metrics` and listens in the application port

 Grafana dashboard jsons were exported in the helm chart, so you can visit the dashboard right after the deployment, you can explore them in the `backend/monitoring/dashboards` directory for watching or importing manually.
+Search dashboards with `auth` or `order` keywords in grafana.
 As it will not be exposed by ingress, you can port-forward the prometheus and grafana service or change it to load-balancer or node-port.
 ## ✅ Verification Checklist

 | Resource | Namespace | Command to Verify |